 Academic requirements give students several options to earn advanced degrees in physics.
 The master's degree program offers thesis, project, and non-thesis options.
 The doctoral program allows students to specialize in the field of their choice, working at facilities on-campus, at Oak Ridge National Laboratory, at the University of Tennessee Space Institute in Tullahoma, or at other research facilities used by physics faculty.

-- Physics Department Graduate Program Information (Faculty List, Admissions Requirements, etc.)
+- From the University Catalog: Physics Department Graduate Program Information (Faculty List, Admissions Requirements, etc.)

 - Master's Program in Physics